-The homeowner or plumbing contractor can make an application at the Wayne County Health Department for a fee before obtaining a permit.
-Although homeowners can obtain permits to do their own plumbing installations, it has been our experience that with all of the detailed code requirements, it is often best to hire an experienced plumber.
+Homeowners may obtain plumbing permits in order to conduct their own plumbing installations, however, it is our professional opinion that with all of the detailed code requirements, it is often best to hire an experienced plumber.

 Prior to obtaining a Commercial Plumbing Permit, you must submit two sets of building plans designed by a professional engineer or architect.

 Upon receipt, your plans will be logged and then assigned to the plumbing inspector.